snowball-lv/jpak/README.md

 Hashmap is also handwritten.
 The packer never removes keys from any map and hence this function is missing from the hashmap implementation.
 This allowed it to be a bit simpler - by omitting tombstones.

 The TLV type field is 1 byte, length is 4 bytes and the string key is also 4 bytes.
 (Not very compact for lots booleans).
+Length and key could be smaller, but limits to string sizes and amounts aren't clearly specified so they're left at 4.

 Strings have a hard limit of `MAX_STR` when lexing.
 Therefore that's the limit of your JSON strings as well.